Quickly open the source of a Python module from the command-line

 Your favorite editor should pop up and you can browse the module source.
 If you want to open a module from an existing editor window, there’s probably plugins for that.

-Then after reloading your .bashrc just run something like:
+Then after reloading your .bashrc just run something like: $ pysource logging

 Trac Math Plugins Galore!